 Racism at its broadest is an insistence: to always see the world through race.
 To be unable to see it otherwise.
 To constantly speak race into being, because it is a necromancy that cannot sustain itself without endless blood sacrifice.
 To speak “the Sinhala race” into being is to simultaneously bemoan its impending extinction, a demise possible because race is something in the blood—an ancestral biological essence of Sinhalaness, something that can be diluted or made extinct by preventing the Sinhalese from breeding.
 Or to return to Udaya Gammanpila’s claim, by the Sinhalese being outbred.
 This last link is a “fact check” contradicting Gammanpila, one of several that I’ve seen in recent weeks, that refutes his claim in exactly the wrong way.
 That wrongness is important, however, to the understanding of Sinhala racial thinking common to all wings of the southern polity.

 The idea underlying Gammanpila’s claim, that the Sinhalese even exist as a distinct breeding population that can go up or down, is absurd and racist.
 But the liberal argument against it, as represented above by the fact-checking website but mirrored in all the other responses I’ve seen so far, is merely to contest the arithmetic of the race between races.
-Censuses and rates and ratios are cited to postpone the demographic extinction for future so distant that it is of no concern, and to argue for the relief of continued demographic supremacy in the long present.
+Censuses and rates and ratios are cited to postpone the demographic extinction for a future so distant that it is of no concern, and to argue for the relief of continued demographic supremacy in the long present.
 This is not a counterargument but a confirmation, which is why this entire genre of response has never had the slightest effect on the racist claim in all these decades.

 By reinforcing the idea of races as biological realities, as distinctive breeding populations competing for demographic and therefore electoral supremacy, this genre of refutation merely echoes the racist position that there is in fact potentially something to fear.
 If it is the arithmetic that is wrong, that leaves open the possibility that future events will change that arithmetic, and agrees that if the arithmetic some day happened to confirm the claim, that Gammanpila would then be correct, instead of being merely racist either way.